romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

   Example:  `placeholder=“Entrez votre nom ici"`

-* `checked` / `selected` : for inputs of type “radio” or “checkbox”, and for `<option>` respectively.
-This attributes is used to select/check an option by default.
+* `checked` / `selected`: for inputs of type “radio” or “checkbox”, and for `<option>` respectively.
+This attribute is used to select/check an option by default.
 Useful when you know that one of the options will be used much more frequently than the others.
 You then save time for the user.